moxplayer/affinity/README.md

 			# set the X-Real-IP to the client IP (sender)
 			proxy_set_header X-Real-IP $remote_addr;

-			# increase the timeout restrictions ( you might want to increase those numbers [seconds] for testing)
+			# increase the timeout restrictions ( you might want to increase those numbers
+			# denoting time [in seconds] for testing)
 			proxy_connect_timeout 3600;
 			proxy_send_timeout 3600;
 			proxy_read_timeout 3600;